 Policy on Nomination and Remuneration

-The Company's policy on Nomination and Remuneration is framed with objectives as under;
+The Company's Policy on Nomination and Remuneration is framed withthe objectives as under:

-A person to be appointed as Director KMP or at Senior Management level should possessadequate and relevant qualification expertise and experience for the positionthat he / she is being considered for.
-The Nomination & Remuneration Committee (NRC) willevaluate whether qualification expertise andexperience possessed by a person issufficient / satisfactory for the concerned position and the NRC will make appropriaterecommendations to the Board of Directors.
+A person to be appointed as Director KMP or at Senior Management levelshould possess adequate relevant qualification expertise and experience for the positionthat he / she is being considered.
+The NRC evaluates whether qualification expertise andexperience possessed by a person is sufficient / satisfactory for the concerned positionand makes appropriate recommendations to the Board of Directors.